 Since many side effects of medication depend on the dose, you should always be given the lowest dose that works for you (you may hear this referred to as the lowest effective dose).
 Your doctor should discuss side effects with you and may consider lowering the dose of your medication or changing your medication if your side effects become severe.
 Medication Medication What are the benefits?
 What are the side effects?
 Can the medication be used to treat the first episode of psychosis?
 Can the medication be used to treat repeated episodes of psychosis (recurrent schizophrenia)?
 First-generation antipsychotic drugs for example, chlorpromazine, zuclopenthixol, sulpiride, flupentixol, haloperidol Improves the symptoms.
 Usually starts to work within a few days, building up to full effect over three to four weeks.
 Generally less likely to cause weight gain than the secondgeneration drugs.
 Muscle stiffness Tremors Muscle spasms Restlessness Abnormal movement in the jaw, lips and tongue Yes Yes, they can be used to treat repeated episodes of psychosis and to prevent your symptoms from returning.
-Chlorpromazine (and drugs with similar characteristics) should be considered as the preferred choices of firstgeneration drugs.
+Chlorpromazine (and drugs with similar characteristics) should be considered as the preferred choices of first-generation drugs.
 Second- generation antipsychotic drugs, for example, amisulpride, olanzapine, risperidone, quetiapine, aripiprazole, paliperidone Improves the symptoms.
 Usually starts to work within a few days, building up to full effect over three to four weeks.
-Generally less likely to cause muscle stiffness or movement problems than firstgeneration drugs.
+Generally less likely to cause muscle stiffness or movement problems than first-generation drugs.
 Weight gain (particularly with olanzapine and possibly quetiapine) Drowsiness (olanzapine and quetiapine) Aripiprazole sometimes can cause some agitation at the start of treatment Yes Yes, they can be used to treat repeated episodes of psychosis and to prevent your symptoms from returning.
-Amisulpride, olanzapine or risperidone should be considered as the preferred choices of secondgeneration drugs.
-Clozapine Clozapine is the only antipsychotic drug that has been shown to be effective in treating schizophrenia which has not responded to treatment with other antipsychotics (treatment-resistant schizophrenia).
-It usually starts to work within a few days, building up over three to four weeks, but can sometimes take up to six months to produce full benefits.
-Weight gain Drowsiness Producing more saliva than usual Rarely, clozapine can cause a fall in white blood cells which, if not discovered, can lower your body's ability to fight infections.
-This means that you need to have your blood checked regularly if you take this. have been d resistant sch schizophren be offered clozapine if you liagnosed with treatment- nizophrenia or if your nia has not responded to eration antipsychotics.
+Amisulpride, olanzapine or risperidone should be considered as the preferred choices of second-generation drugs.
+You should be offered clozapine if you • Weight gain Clozapine Clozapine is the only have been diagnosed with treatment-Drowsiness resistant schizophrenia or if your antipsychotic Producing drug that has schizophrenia has not responded to more saliva second-generation antipsychotics. been shown than usual to be effective Rarely, clozapine in treating can cause a fall schizophrenia in white blood which has not cells which, if responded not discovered, to treatment can lower your with other body's ability to antipsychotics fight infections. (treatment-This means resistant that you need schizophrenia). to have your It usually starts blood checked to work within regularly if you a few days, take this. building up over three to four weeks, but can sometimes take up to six months to produce full benefits.